actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 ```
 We still see that low p-value of all three variables tested for exclusion rejects the null hypothesis of exclusion of the given variable.
-Hence, there is no variables that should be excluded through the test above, hence we stick to the model $\text{lm(nyc$Price ~ nyc$Food + nyc$Decor + nyc$East)}$.
+Hence, there is no variables that should be excluded through the test above, hence we stick to the model $\text{lm(Price ~ Food + Decor + East)}$.

 To conclude, via the backwards elimination method, the model we choose therefore shows that "Food", "Decor" and "East" are significant for explaining "Price", but "Service" isn't.